 1. Internal indicators: A high-level organisational assessment based on available data, information from related indices, case study research, and information requests to development organisations.
-This will include an assessment of racial and gender equity, as well as several other components related to organisational systems.
+This will include an assessment of racial and gender equity, as well as several other components related to organisational culture.

 Example areas of focus: